 The firm has made multi-year commitments of finances and time to achieving diversity not only in hiring but in diversifying the broader pipeline of students that enter careers in law, business and public service.
 Downey Brand’s diversity initiatives are part of a long-term approach and include the following programs:

 King Hall Outreach Program/Pre-Law Undergraduate Scholars Program at UC Davis School of Law

-Downey Brand has served as a UC Davis School of Law King Hall Outreach Program (KHOP) partner since 2009 and also hosts the annual summer luncheon.
+Downey Brand served as a UC Davis School of Law King Hall Outreach Program (KHOP) partner from 2009 – 2019 and hosted the annual summer luncheon.
 Established in 2001, the KHOP Program is a unique initiative that helps college students from underrepresented communities prepare for the law school admissions process.
 In addition to providing mentoring and pre-law advising during the school year, the program hosts college juniors and seniors for a series of workshops in which students gain valuable knowledge about the law school admissions process, learn writing, analytical, and logical reasoning skills, develop study techniques for taking the Law School Admission Test (LSAT), and explore career paths available to law school graduates.
 Among KHOP program alumni, ninety-nine percent have graduated from a four-year institution, and forty-one percent are enrolled or have graduated from a law program.
-In 2014, the King Hall Outreach Program received the California State Bar Education Pipeline Awardfor its important role in diversifying the legal profession.
+In 2014, the King Hall Outreach Program received the California State Bar Education Pipeline Award for its important role in diversifying the legal profession.

 Sacramento County Bar Association’s Diversity Fellowship Program